Gassimou Sylla

-Gassimou Sylla (born 10 August 2008) is a Belgian professional footballer who plays as a forward for Challenger Pro League club RSCA Futures.
+Gassimou Sylla (born 10 August 2008) is a Guinean professional footballer who plays as a forward for Challenger Pro League club RSCA Futures and the Guinea national team.

 Career

 Sylla is a youth product of Anderlecht.
 On 30 July 2024, he signed his first professional contract.
-He made his professionial debut on 16 August 2024, in a 1–4 Challenger Pro League defeat against KMSK Deinze.
+He made his professionial debut on 16 August 2024, in a 4–1 Challenger Pro League defeat against KMSK Deinze.
 He scored his first goal in his debut game.

 International career

-Born in Guinea, Sylla moved to Belgium at a young age. is a youth international for Belgium.
+Born in Guinea, Sylla moved to Belgium at a young age.
+He was a youth international for Belgium.
+He was called up to the senior Guinea national team for friendlies in June 2026.